electrumsv/electrumsv/pubkeys/README.md

-# Verifying Electron-Cash Downloads using File Hashes
+# Verifying Electrum-SV Downloads using File Hashes
 PLEASE NOTE: sha256sum is known as gsha256sum in MACOS

 1. Download the SHA256SUMS file to the same directory as the installer.